Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

 Air conditioners are typically installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s review some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Over time, the pad could crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor